marbl/canu/documentation/source/parameter-reference.rst

   To proceed, set ``stopOnReadQuality=false`` or rename the directory as shown.

   Note that `U` bases are silently translated to `T` bases, to allow assembly of RNA sequences.

+.. _stopOnLowCoverage:

+stopOnLowCoverage <integer=10>
+  Stop the assembly if read coverage is too low to be useful.
+Coverage is checked whene when input sequences are initially loaded into the sequence store, when corrected reads are generated, and when read ends are trimmed off.

 .. _stopAfter: